Published Books

 Why Gender Matters so much in Policymaking blog post written for Oxford University Press with Laura Argys and Saul Hoffman

-Women in the Economy: Family Work and Pay (2021) My textbook with Saul D. Hoffman
+Women in the Economy: Family Work and Pay (fourth edition,2021) Textbook with Saul D. Hoffman

 Description: